evantango/MNIST/README.md

 1. To use PCA to compress images/text and to identify how different degrees of compression can impact reconstruction
 2. To train a CNN model to identify the characters

+Completed in July 2021
+Uploaded in May 2022